ave-llan/nmusic/api.md

 </dd>
 <dt><a href="#parseInterval">parseInterval(interval)</a> ⇒ <code>Object</code> | <code>false</code></dt>
 <dd><p>parses an interval string or number and return its components in an object or
-false if the string or number is not valid</p>
+return false if the string or number is not valid</p>
 </dd>
 <dt><a href="#parsePitch">parsePitch(sciPitch)</a> ⇒ <code>object</code> | <code>false</code></dt>
 <dd><p>parses a pitch string and return its components in an object or